-On September 21, 2019 KYCC held its Fifth Annual Koreatown Community Cleanup, in conjunction with World Coastal Cleanup Day, to beautify the streets of Koreatown.
+On Saturday, Sept.
+21, 2019, KYCC held the Fifth Annual Koreatown Community Cleanup, in conjunction with World Coastal Cleanup Day, to beautify the streets of Koreatown.
 Over 400 volunteers—community members, KYCC program participants and staff, and youth—assembled at LA First Church of the Nazarene in Koreatown.
 KYCC’s cleanup was one of thousands that were a part of World Cleanup Day across 179 countries and included 20 million volunteers taking action against global waste and trash.

-Special thanks to the Office of Community Beautification Los Angeles for providing all the beautification tools, such as shovels and brooms.
-Participants removed 150 bags and 1,500 pounds of trash from within a half mile radius of the church.
+Special thanks to the City of Los Angeles Board of Public Works Office of Community Beautification (OCB) for providing all the beautification tools, such as shovels and brooms.
+Participants removed 150 bags and 1,500 pounds of trash from within a half-mile radius of the church.

 “KYCC is incredibly grateful to our community for joining us—even in close to 90-degree heat—in making our community a safer and more beautiful place to live,” said Evelyn Balderas, KYCC Community Education Specialist, who helped to organize the event.